Shoulder Pain from Lifting Weights (A Helpful Guide)

 • Open Book Exercise

-Self-Myofascial Release Tools for Shoulder Pain
+Self-Myofascial Release Tools for Shoulder Relief

 The Theracane can release the rotator cuffs, upper trapezius, and levator scapulae.
 The massage ball can release the deltoid and pectoral muscles.
 The rumble roller can release the lats.
 The PSO-rite can release the rhomboids and lower trapezius.